Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 You can deploy JupyterLab using:

-- Docker Engine
+- Docker Engine: With Docker Engine, you can facilitate uniform and efficient Docker-based JupyterLab installation.
 - Docker Compose: With Docker Compose, you can easily configure, install, and upgrade your Docker-based JupyterLab installation.

 For information about workspace client, see **insert link**.

 <Tabs>
   <TabItem value="Engine" label="Docker Engine" default>
-  1. Pull the Docker image from the DockerHub at https://hub.docker.com/r/teradata/ai-unlimited-jupyter.
+  1. Pull the Docker image from the [DockerHub](https://hub.docker.com/r/teradata/ai-unlimited-jupyter).

-  2. Run the Docker image once you’ve set the `JUPYTER_HOME` variable.
+  2. Set the `JUPYTER_HOME` variable and run the Docker image.

 :::note
 Modify the directories based on your requirements.